-- Removing unregistered sellers and reducing premium.
+- Removing unregistered sellers and reducing the premium.

-Claims Prevention and Management
+Claims Prevention and Management: Current Issues and Problems

-Problem: Keeping frauds aside, another big issue that the insurance industry suffers from claims prevention and management.
+Keeping frauds aside, another big issue that the insurance industry suffers from claims prevention and management.
 It takes time for insurers to gather all the required information while verifying or settling an insurance claim.
 This can lead to problems considering the severity of the claim.

 Another challenge is to find out the right fullness of the claims.
 It is common for claimants to forge false documents which can lead to claims that never happened.

-Solution: Blockchain, when combined with modern technologies, can enable insurers to create a transparent yet capable customer-focused claims model.
+Blockchain, when combined with modern technologies, can enable insurers to create a transparent yet capable customer-focused claims model.
 The model should depend heavily on trust which means that it needs to be transparent to a great degree.

-Blockchain’s distributed nature enables an implementation method which puts both insurer and the claimant in the same network.
-The insurers or other third-party parties can easily capture information regarding forms, police reports, evidence and soon.
+Blockchain’s distributed nature enables an implementation method that puts both insurer and the claimant in the same network.
+The insurers or other third-party parties can easily capture information regarding forms, police reports, evidence, and soon.
 Other key aspects of technology that can help in the process can be either mobile phones or sensors attached to the other devices attached either to the entity or around the area where the event takes place.

 In short, insurers, in combination with blockchain and other technologies such as satellite, sensor data, mobile technology, and others can help solve the problem of trust in the system.
 Blockchain acts as the backbone as it offers transparency from the onset.
 Moreover, blockchain can also be used to facilitate payments if certain criteria are met, improving the time it takes to handle a claim.

-Property and Casualty Insurance
+Property and Casualty Insurance: Current Issues and Problems

-The lack of a proper framework for claims processing hurts the end user.
-For example, if your house got damaged due to negligence, then you need to fill the claims papers and then ask for claims to your insurance provider.
+The lack of a proper framework for claims processing hurts the end-user.
+For example, if your house got damaged due to negligence, then you need to fill the claims papers and then ask for claims from your insurance provider.
 Once done, the insurance company will then proceed with the claims and verify them.